voldikss/vim-skylight/README.md

 The codes were initially buildup in my personal dotfiles.
-After the whole feature was almost implemented, I decided to detach them from the dotfiles and reorganize them into a plugin in case of someone who has the same requirements needs it.
+After the whole feature was almost implemented, I decided to detach them from the dotfiles and reorganize them into a plugin in case of someone who has the same requirement needs it.

 ## Screenshots